udoprog/kick/README.md

 Repositories to check are detected through two mechanism:
-* If a `.gitmodules` file is present either in the current directory or the one where `Rune.toml` is found, this is used to detect repositories to manage.
+* If a `.gitmodules` file is present either in the current directory or the one where `Kick.toml` is found, this is used to detect repositories to manage.
 * If a `.git` folder is present, `git remote get-url origin` is used to determine its name and repo.